explodinglabs/superstack/docs/gettingstarted.md

 cp example.env .env
 ```

-> ⚠️ The .env file is for local development only.
-For remote deployments,
+> ⚠️ **The .env file is for local development only.** Don't store real secrets
-> set environment variables using CI/CD or inline in the `docker compose up` command (be sure to avoid saving secrets in shell history).
+> in production — use CI/CD environment variables or a secrets manager.

 ## 3. Start the Stack